Trait Theory vs Behavioural Theory

 The worked example

-Take, for example, two people.
-One was born to a house of a family that was weak-willed and was known for letting people take advantage of them.
-Another was born in a house filled with powerful executives and those commonly called “born leaders”.
-Theoretically, the person from the former house will develop the habits of servility, while the second person will develop the habits of assertiveness.
-According to behaviourism, had their upbringings been switched, they each would have developed differently, so either is equally likely to be a good leader with proper training.
+A specific example makes the difference clear.
+Take two people.
+One was born into a family known for letting people take advantage of them.
+The other was born into a family of powerful executives, sometimes described as “born leaders”.
+The person from the first family is likely to develop the habits of servility; the second is likely to develop the habits of assertiveness.
+Behaviourism argues that if their upbringings were switched, they would each have developed differently.
+Either could be a good leader, given proper training.

 Behaviourism rejects fixed leadership potential.
 Two children, swapped at birth, would have produced two different adult leadership profiles.
 The first child, raised in the executive family, would have developed executive habits.
 The second, raised in the other family, would have developed other habits.
 The “innate” leadership some people seem to have is, on this view, just early and consistent practice.

 This worked example is sharper than most school situations, but the underlying point is useful.
 A school that hires only from “leadership families” is using Trait Theory thinking.
 A school that develops emerging leaders from any background is using Behavioural Theory thinking.
-Both schools exist in Pakistan.
-The second tends to produce more leaders.
+Both types of schools exist.
+The second type tends to produce more leaders.

 A practical reading of both